'Rick and Morty' to take VR game plunge on 4/20

 The game, which was previewed at San Diego Comic-Con, puts you in the shoes of a Morty clone, giving you a taste of all the danger that comes with that.
 You'll also get a chance explore Rick's lab, garage and home.

-Rick and Morty: Virtual Rick-ality will be available to play on the HTC Vive via Steam and Oculus Rift via Oculus Home for $29.99.
+Rick and Morty: Virtual Rick-ality will be available to play on the HTC Vive via Steam and Oculus Rift via Oculus Home for $29.99 (about £24, AU$40).